autarch/blog.urth.org/content/posts/2022-03-28-yet-another-github-profile-generator.md

 and that feels way over-engineered.
 I think what would be ideal would be a way to tell the `graphql-client` codegen that these two types are the same type.
 But that's a PR for another day.

+{{< aside >}}

+*Edit 2022-04-02*: The _other_ other way was to write a set of `impl From<...>
+for ...` traits to convert from one type to another.
+[I ended up doing this](https://github.com/autarch/autarch/blob/master/src/convert.rs) as I did more work on my profile generator.
+Writing this code was tedious, and keeping it up to date will _also_ be tedious, but the resulting code is a lot simpler than the other two approaches I considered.
+Overall this is a win since the stats gathering code was the most complex code in this project and not repeating it helps eliminate a lot of silly bugs.

+{{< /aside >}}

 The final piece to make it all work is [a simple GitHub Actions workflow that runs the